achalraval31-ship-it/cybershield-password-checker/README.md

 1. Download or clone this repository.
 2. Open the project folder.
 3. Open `index.html` in any web browser.
-4. Start checking your password strength.
+4. Start checking your password strength

-## 🌐 Live Website

-(Add your Netlify/GitHub Pages link here)

 ## 🔮 Future Improvements
 - Add password generator feature